U8NWXD/oppia-wiki/Creating-Objects.md

 {"length": 34.5}
 ```

-This schema describes a dictionary with a `length` key whose value is of type `Real`, and the `Real` type is one of our objects.
-We define these objects as classes in [`extensions/objects/models/objects.py`](https://github.com/oppia/oppia/blob/develop/extensions/objects/models/objects.py) and components in [`extensions.objects/templates`](https://github.com/oppia/oppia/blob/develop/extensions/objects/templates).
+This schema describes a dictionary with a `length` key whose value is of custom type `Real`, and the `Real` type is one of our objects.
+We define these objects as classes in [`extensions/objects/models/objects.py`](https://github.com/oppia/oppia/blob/develop/extensions/objects/models/objects.py) and components in [`extensions/objects/templates`](https://github.com/oppia/oppia/blob/develop/extensions/objects/templates).

-Note that schemas can also use Python base types like `int`.
-These types are not objects, even though many of our objects are very similar to Python base types.
-For example, the `Real` object is essentially a `float`.
-However, `float` is not one of our objects.

 ## How objects are defined